Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 6. Should I Give a Recorded Statement to the Insurance Adjuster?

+Never.
 Let me be very clear.

-What They Did to Me
+What They Did to Me?

-But their goal was simple:
+But their goal was simple to reduce my payout

-๐Ÿ‘‰ “Did you feel okay after the accident?”
+They asked, “Did you feel okay after the accident?”

-That answer was later used to argue:
+I said yes.
+That answer was later used to argue.

 My injuries were not serious